elcodigok/wphardening/README.md

         --plugins           Download Plugins Security.
         --proxy=PROXY       Use a HTTP proxy to connect to the target url for --plugins and --wp-config.
-        --indexes           It allows you to display the contents of directories.
+        --indexes           It deny you to display the contents of directories.
         --minify            Compressing static file .css and .js --malware-scan      Malware Scan in WordPress project.
         --6g-firewall       6G Firewall.